 Sometimes feelings and thoughts can overwhelm us.
-We might feel totally consumed by an emotion.
+We might feel totally consumed by emotion.
 The way we describe and give an account of these thoughts and emotions are important.
-However language is imprecise and doesn’t always do justice to the way we think or feel.
-In this post I offer a simple technique (that I use in my coaching practice) that may help when we feel encompassed by our thoughts and feelings.
+However, language is imprecise and doesn’t always do justice to the way we think or feel.
+In this post, I offer a simple technique (that I use in my coaching practice) that may help when we feel encompassed by our thoughts and feelings.
 It’s based on appealing to the different parts of you.
-It won’t effect a miracle but it may help to usher in a little hope.
+It won’t evoke a miracle but it may help to usher in a little hope.

 Broaden and Build

-In times of stress we think in terms of absolutes.
+In times of stress, we think in terms of absolutes.
 In the classic ‘fight or flight’ survival mode we draw on a limited range of options.
 If it feels like an emergency we don’t have time to consider all options.
-By contrast when we are more relaxed we are able to access a broader range of cognitions.
+By contrast, when we are more relaxed we are able to access a broader range of mental processes.
 This is the essence of Barbara Frederickson’s Broaden and Build theory of positive emotions.
-In everyday life we speak about ‘taking a deep breath’ before tackling a challenging task.
+In everyday life, we speak about ‘taking a deep breath’ before tackling a challenging task.
 This is the basis of meditations and mindfulness techniques that abound and something I discuss in greater depth in my book Unlock Your Confidence.
 However, I am concerned with linguistic techniques here.

 Partitioning the emotion